A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: A short tutorial on frequentist and Bayesian multiple comparisons A short tutorial on frequentist and Bayesian multiple comparisons

 \subsection{\texorpdfstring{Frequentist test - ANOVA plus post-hoc tests }{Frequentist test - ANOVA plus post-hoc tests }}

 }

 When comparing the mean of multiple groups, the standards frequentist approach is to perform an \textbf{omnibus} test first, followed, if needed, by some \textbf{post hoc} tests.
-The omnibus test assumes as null hypothesis that all groups came from the same population or distribution.
+The omnibus test assumes a null hypothesis that all groups came from the same population or distribution.
 If the p-value of this test is low enough, then the conclusion is that not all groups came from the same population, but this does not tell us which groups are different from each other.
 This will be the role of the post-hoc tests.
 In parametric multiple comparison procedures, the omnibus test is called ANOVA (Analysis of Variance) or repeated measures ANOVA, depending on whether the data is not-paired or paired respectively.

-\textbf{Paired} data refer to situations where there is a correspondence among each data items in each of the groups.
+\textbf{Paired} data refer to situations where there is a correspondence among each data item in each of the groups.
 For example, each algorithm was tested on the same set of data sets, and thus one can make the correspondence of that result in each algorithm to one particular data set.
-Usually, in machine learning, one deals with paired data, but that is not necessary.
-The alternative to paired data is called \emph{independent} samples, or \emph{non-paired} data\footnote{In older statistical texts, or texts used for other scientific areas, the paired situation is also called *within-subjects*, while the non-paired is called *between-subjects*.}.
-Statistical tests differ for paired and non-paired data, but one can always use a non-paired test on paired data, but usually with some decrease in power - some differences that would be significant with the paired test may not be so using the non-paired test.
+Usually, machine learning evaluations deals with paired data, but that is not necessary.
+The alternative to paired data is called \emph{independent} samples, or \emph{non-paired} data\footnote{In some statistical texts, the paired situation is also called \emph{within-subjects}, while the non-paired is called \emph{between-subjects}.}.
+Statistical tests differ for paired and non-paired data, but one can always use a non-paired test on paired data, but usually, with some decrease in power - some differences that would be significant with the paired test may not be so using the non-paired test.